-Report: Delaware man wounded in Istanbul attack played dead
+Delaware man wounded in Istanbul attack says he played dead

 GREENVILLE, Del.
-(AP) — A Delaware man wounded in an attack at a New Year’s Eve celebration in Istanbul says he survived the attack by playing dead.
+(AP) — A Delaware man wounded in an attack at a New Year’s Eve celebration in Istanbul says he survived by playing dead.

-William Jacob Raak told NBC News he survived the attack by playing dead and staying silent and motionless, even after being shot.
+William Jacob Raak told NBC News that he stayed silent and motionless during the attack at a popular nightclub, even after being struck.

-“When he shot me I didn’t move — I just let him shoot me,” he told NBC.
+“When he shot me I didn’t move — I just let him shoot me,” he told NBC (http://nbcnews.to/2i2wzem ).
 “I was shot when I was already on the ground.
 He was shooting people that he had already shot.”

-Raak, 35, is a small business owner from Greenville.
-The State Department said Monday that Raak was the only U.S. citizen injured in the attack, which occurred at a popular nightclub in Turkey’s largest city.
+Raak, 35, is a small-business owner from Greenville.
+The State Department said Monday that Raak was the only U.S. citizen injured in the attack in Turkey’s largest city.

 Most Read Stories